rebeccaferrell/CSSS508/Lectures/slides_week_2.md

 Pick some relationship to look at in the Gapminder data (e.g. changes in life expectancy over time) and write up a .Rmd file describing `ggplot2` visualizations used to investigate that question.
 You can choose to work with a subset of the data (e.g. just African countries).
 Upload both the .Rmd file and the .html file to Canvas.

 You should include somewhere between 4 and 8 graphs.
 All titles, axes, and legends should be labelled clearly (not raw variable names).
 You must have at least one graph with `facet_wrap` or `facet_grid`.
 You must include at least one manually specified legend.
+You can go beyond the `geoms` covered today if you want to make histograms, bar charts, add vertical or horizontal lines, etc.

 Your document should be pleasant for a peer to look at, with some organization.
 You must write up your observations in words as well as showing the graphs.
 Use chunk options `echo` and `results` to limit the code/output you show in the .html.